 Mediation is one of the most frequently used methods of negotiating a divorce settlement.
-In divorce mediation, you and your spouse -- or, in some cases, the two of you and your respective lawyers -- hire a neutral third party, called a mediator, to meet with you in an effort to discuss and resolve the issues in your divorce.
+In divorce mediation, you and your spouse—or, in some cases, the two of you and your respective lawyers—hire a neutral third party, called a mediator, to meet with you in an effort to discuss and resolve the issues in your divorce.
 The mediator doesn't make decisions for you, but serves as a facilitator to help you and your spouse figure out what's best.
-(For more articles and FAQs on alternatives to court-based divorce, check out Nolo's Divorce Mediation & Collaborative Divorce topic.)

-Anyone who is involved in a divorce should consider mediation as an option.
-Mediation can work for almost all couples and has a long list of benefits.
+Anyone going through a divorce should consider mediation, which can work for almost all couples and has a long list of benefits.

 Although each mediator has his or her own approach, most mediations tend to move along the same lines.
 You'll usually start with a phone call in which you'll speak with the mediator or an assistant and provide background information about your marriage, your family, and what the issues are.
 Some mediators want a great deal of basic information before the mediation begins, while others prefer to gather all of the information in the first meeting when everyone is present.

-After the mediator has gone over the basics, you will get a chance to make a short statement about your situation, as will your spouse.
-After you have each had a chance to speak, the mediator is likely to ask some questions to clarify or get more information about what you've said.
+After the mediator has gone over the basics, you'll get a chance to make a short statement about your situation, as will your spouse.
+After you've each had a chance to speak, the mediator is likely to ask some questions to clarify or get more information.
 The mediator may also reflect back what you've said, to be sure that both the mediator and your spouse have understood all of your points.
 The same will go for your spouse.

 Negotiating agreements isn't always linear.
-You may start at what feels like the end, and you may find yourself needing to gather still more information at various points in the process.
-The mediator will help you to stay on track and brainstorm options, will encourage you and your spouse to express your opinions, positions, and what's important to you, and will help you to listen to each other in ways that will make a resolution more likely.
-(Some of the ways the mediator helps you with communication will be the most valuable aspects of the mediation, as you will be able to take them away with you and use them in your ongoing parenting relationship.)
+You may start at what feels like the end, and you may find yourself needing to gather more information at various points.
+The mediator will help you to stay on track and brainstorm options, will encourage you and your spouse to express your opinions, positions, and what's important to you, and will help you listen to each other in ways that will make a resolution more likely.
+(You may be able to use some of these communication tools in your ongoing parenting relationship.)

 The two most important things you can do to make your mediation successful are:

 Understanding your spouse's position doesn't mean you have to agree with it.
 But it's possible that once you do understand what your spouse's real concerns are, you will have new ideas about how to resolve things.
-Your efforts at understanding will encourage your spouse to do the same, and you are more likely to reach a solution that works for you if your spouse really understands what is important to you.
+Your efforts at understanding will encourage your spouse to do the same.

-Being open to compromise means that you are not attached to one particular solution -- you can't just put your idea on the table and expect your spouse to accept it.
+Being open to compromise means that you aren't attached to one particular solution—you can't just put your idea on the table and expect your spouse to accept it.
 A compromise that works is one that takes both of your interests into account.
 Consider the possibility that your spouse might have valid ideas as well, and take the time to think them through instead of rejecting them out of hand.

 Once your negotiations are finished and you have found a solution, either the mediator or one of your attorneys will write an agreement and, in many cases, a parenting schedule or parenting plan.
-(Many courts require you to file a separate parenting plan.)
-These documents will be incorporated with the rest of your divorce paperwork and will become part of your divorce judgment, which means that a court could enforce them if one of you doesn't do what the agreements say you'll do.
-But this doesn't usually happen -- people follow agreements reached in mediation much more consistently than any other type of agreement or order, because the process ensures that everyone is truly comfortable with the terms.
+These documents will be incorporated with the rest of your divorce paperwork and become part of your divorce judgment, which means that a court could enforce them if one of you doesn't do what the agreements say you'll do.

-If you're working with an attorney, you won't have to do much in terms of finding a mediator -- your lawyer will have suggestions and, most likely, you'll simply accept the attorney's advice.
-If you are representing yourself, you'll have to locate a divorce mediator on your own.
+Your attorney will have referrals to local mediators.
+If you're representing yourself, you'll have to locate a divorce mediator on your own.
 If you can, try to find recommendations from someone whose judgment you trust.
 You can ask lawyers, financial advisers, therapists, or spiritual advisers for referrals, as well as friends who've been through a divorce.
 If you can't find direct, personal referrals, here are some other ideas:

-Make sure that you get referrals for divorce mediators, not general or business mediators.
-Not all mediators are created equal, and you should only work with a mediator who has experience in divorce cases -- ideally, one who is an experienced family law attorney.
-Once you have some names, contact the mediators and ask whatever questions you need to until you get a sense of the mediator's style and personality and can be fairly confident that you can work with this mediator.
+You should only work with a mediator who has experience in divorce cases and ideally one who is an experienced family law attorney.
+Once you have some names, contact the mediators and ask whatever questions you need to until you're fairly confident that you can work with this mediator.

 There's much more about divorce mediation and how to find and choose a mediator in Divorce Without Court: A Guide to Mediation and Collaborative Divorce, by Katherine E. Stoner (Nolo).